Great news, your latest pitch was a huge success, and you’ve landed a new client!

 The answers you get to these questions will help you determine the resources you have available to work with on your client’s content and opportunities for growth.
 It will also help you add the right type of content to your strategy, so that it’s aligned both with your client’s brand and the latest social media trends.

 You see, social media platforms are oversaturated with all sorts of content, and the number of competitors gets bigger every day.
-Users' attention span is decreasing, and according to recent studies, their needs have become quite specific.
-They value authenticity, personal touch, deeper connections, and above all - content that solves their problems.
+Users' attention spans are decreasing, and recent studies indicate their needs have become more specific.

 Wondering how often should you post on social media?
 As Jay Bayer said: The best social media publishing frequency is: when it's worthwhile.
 But we went a bit further down this rabbit hole.